instrumentisto/rust-incubator/3_ecosystem/3_10_threads/README.md

 Another way to perform parallel data processing _without using [threads][3]_ is [SIMD] instructions usage.
 If an algorithm is parallelizable enough, applying [SIMD] instructions may [increase performance drastically][24].
 [Rust] ecosystem provides basic support for [SIMD] instructions in a form of [`packed_simd`] crate.

-For better understanding and familiarity with parallelism in [Rust], read through the following articles:
+To better understand and be familiar with parallelism in [Rust], read through:
 - [Nicky Meuleman: Concurrent vs parallel][28]
 - [Official `rayon` crate docs][`rayon`]
 - [`rayon` crate FAQ][22]